← Back to ArticlesTraining Tips

 Honest answer: probably nothing dramatic.

 Most gyms are forgiving with newcomers.
-People understand you're learning the culture alongside the boxing.
+People understand you are learning the culture alongside the boxing.
 Small mistakes get overlooked.

 What matters is your attitude.
-Show that you're trying to learn and respect the environment, and people will cut you slack.
+Show that you are trying to learn and respect the environment, and people will cut you slack.

 Repeatedly ignoring etiquette, though, creates problems.
-You'll get a reputation as someone difficult to train with.
-Invitations to spar won't come.
-You'll feel like an outsider even after months of training.
+You will get a reputation as someone difficult to train with.
+Invitations to spar will not come.
+You will feel like an outsider even after months of training.

 The rules exist for good reasons.
-Follow them and you'll fit in naturally.
+Follow them and you will fit in naturally.

 Coach instructing a group of boxers in the gym